JDASoftwareGroup/kartothek/docs/further_useful_features.rst

     )
     df

-``kartothek`` allows users to (physically) partition their data by the values of table columns such that all the rows with the same value of the column all get written to the same partition.
+``kartothek`` allows users to partition their data by the values of table columns such that, for a given input partition, all the rows with the same value of the column all get written to the same partition.
 To do this, we use the ``partition_on`` keyword argument:

 .. ipython:: python